tlmcelhan/Trump-Tweeter-NLP-Campaign-Analysis/README.md

 After the data was pre-processed and cleaned, the exploratory data analysis(EDA) was used to determine what if any informaton could be gained for predicting campaign contributions.
 The EDA process was undertaken as a means for a regression model trying to predict actual campaign contributions given to Trump the following day.

+Trump averaged just under $150k per day during the specified time period and his tweets almost averaged one million likes per day.
+When you break it down each tweet that he made was favorited on average 100k times.
+There were two outliers for his campaign contributions. on June 18th and 19th Trump's campaign raised almost $2 million.
+This bump in donations was due to the fact he officially announced his re-election bid on June 18th.[[3]](https://www.usatoday.com/story/news/politics/2019/05/31/donald-trump-formally-declare-re-election-bid-june-18-florida/1303932001/) Wednesdays had the highest correlation to his donation amounts while Sundays and Mondays had negative correlations.
+This was confirmed by both a time series analysis and a correlation map.

+[Add pic here]

+I used two bag-of-words models to try and find correlations between Trump's tweets and his campaign donations.
+First, countveoctorizing his tweets did reveal some correlation between conspiracy words such as: rigged, hearings, washed, emails, etc. The

 ## Resources
 - [[1] How Money Affects Election, Maggie Koerth-Baker](https://fivethirtyeight.com/features/money-and-elections-a-complicated-love-story/)
 - [[2] FEC.org](fec.gov/about/mission-and-history/)
+- [[3] USA Today- Donald Trump to formally declare his re-election bid on June 18 in Orlando](https://www.usatoday.com/story/news/politics/2019/05/31/donald-trump-formally-declare-re-election-bid-june-18-florida/1303932001/)